logux/docs/examples/pagination.md

 })
 ```

-On client, if we can add the new item to the **current page** (for example, the current page has 4 elements and we display 5 element per page), then we update the table using **Optimistic UI**:
+On the client, if we can add the new item to the **current page** (for example, the current page has 4 elements and we display 5 element per page), then we update the table using **Optimistic UI**:

 ```ts
 setIsUpdating(true)